 2.The Requisition Number is automatically added for you.
 Enter the Purchase Order number if you know it; otherwise, enter it at a later date.
 Enter data into the fields for Submitted By, Date Submitted, Name, and Vendor.
+Note that the vendor is required if you want to associate a contract with a line item in this order.
 Click Save.

 3.Under the Line Items tab, click the New Line Item drop-down and select if you want to add a consumable, hardware, or software line item to this purchase order.

 •Select the Catalog Item if the item is in the Product Catalog—the fields will auto-fill with any defined data.
 Otherwise, complete the fields as needed.
 Item Name is required for consumables.
 Item Name, Type, and Sub Type are required for other hardware.
 Enter a Quantity for the number of these items and Cost Per Unit.
 The product automatically calculates the Total Cost.